lsc31/boulder_county_crash/README.md

       This answers the accident trend during holidays.
 For this we have integrated holidays from years 2004-2020 available in dataset https://www.kaggle.com/datasets/donnetew/us-holiday-dates-2004-2021?resource=download.
       We have filtered the crashes on holidays over the years 2004-2020 and compared the crash rate over holidays.
 Average Accidents count on holidays are plotted and compared against the annual daily average (from Results/accident_average.PNG).
 The results are found in Results/accident_holiday.PNG.

-2. Comparitive analysis between two cities boulder_la_comparison.ipynb
+II.
+Comparitive analysis between two cities :

+boulder_la_comparison.ipynb

 The similarities and differences between the Boulder county and Los Angeles counties with respect to crashes are analysed.